tfprado/hello-world/README.md

 # hello-world
 I am a UWO Computer Science graduate.
-Recently I have been working as a technician/supervisor for a new Cineplex location (The Rec Room).
-I am always working on side projects, specially HTML/CSS, java and, PHP, and C.
+Recently I have been freelancing as a Full Stack Web Developer.
+I am always looking for new and insteresting projects (especially HTML/CSS, PHP, Java, JavaScript or Python).

-Take a look at some of my recent work!
-:)
+Contact me at thiago@to-it.ca or https://www.to-it.ca